Montguyon (Aquitaine), France February 2022 (Tour 5)

 With the temperature approaching 20 degrees centigrade and the sun shining, February is a much better time to visit Gibraltar.
 We parked the Van up at one of the two large car parks in La Linea de la Concepcion on the Spanish side of the border and, after getting our passports stamped, walked across the border (and the runway) into Gibraltar.

 We stayed for lunch and a brief wander and were pleasantly surprised.
 Covering an area of just 4 square kilometres, Gibraltar isn’t very big but there’s plenty there to keep us busy for a couple of days.
 So much so that, we intend returning later in the year for a long weekend.
-An Easyjet fly from Gatwick should do the trick.
+An Easyjet flight from Gatwick should do the trick.

-Linked to Spain by a narrow isthmus, Gibraltar (the Rock) has has a population of more than 30,000 and has been a British Overseas Territory since 1713.
+Linked to Spain by a narrow isthmus, Gibraltar (the Rock) has a population of more than 30,000 and has been a British Overseas Territory since 1713.
 The town lies on the west side of the peninsula within a stones throw of Spain and; while there are pubs selling English beer, a Marks & Spencer store, 1960’s style red pillar post boxes and telephone booths (and the shops accept sterling as readily as Euros and their own Gibraltar Pounds); it is not as anglicised as some would have you believe – not during winter, anyway.
-It has a character all of it’s own.
+It has a character all of its own.

 We started off on Main Street with it’s ‘tax free’ shopping and then wandered the length of Gibraltar to Europa Point before returning via Irish Town and a couple of small but pretty marinas and a beach or two on the west side of the Rock.
 We paused at Grand Casements Square for lunch and to soak up some of the midday sun.